efried130/FusionCONUS_TSS/README.md

 # **OVERVIEW**

-This manuscript broadly can be divided into five phases: data collection and cleaning from the Water Quality Portal (WQP), processing Landsat-5,7,8,9 and Sentinel-2 and Fusion imagery, assigning available matchups between the previous two for training, model training and validation, and lastly the resulting reflectance/TSS datasets.
+This manuscript broadly can be divided into three phases: data collection and cleaning from the Water Quality Portal (WQP), processing Landsat-5,7,8,9 and Sentinel-2 and Fusion imagery, and lastly model matchup prep, training, and validation.
+All resulting reflectance/TSS datasets are available on Zenodo.
 All scripts are executed using python except for the WQP phase, which uses R due to the capabilities of the USGS dataRetrieval package.

 ## **FILE DESCRIPTIONS**